Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 more variety to the landscape.
 I'm thinking about incorporating different shades of grass, as well as some subtle variations in tile placement to create a more visually interesting environment.

+I also ventured into adding water tiles to my overworld, bringing a new dimension to the landscape.
+It was exciting to see how the water features transformed the overall look and feel of the map.

+First, I imported the water tiles into my `TileSet` and defined a new terrain type for them.
+I experimented with different water tile variations to find the right aesthetic, settling on a combination of deep water and shallow water tiles.

+Then, I carefully painted the water tiles onto the `TileMap`, creating lakes, rivers, and ponds.
+I tried to create natural-looking shorelines and varied the depth of the water to give it a sense of realism.
+I made sure to leave enough space for bridges and other decorations that I plan to add later.

+Adding the water tiles made the overworld feel much more dynamic and interesting.
+The reflections and subtle animations of the water added a layer of visual depth that was previously missing.

+I also started planning the placement of bridges and other decorations.
+I want to create a world that feels both natural and functional, with clear paths and points of interest.
+I'm thinking about adding things like:

+* Wooden bridges spanning rivers and lakes.
+* Small docks and piers along the shorelines.
+* Rocks and vegetation along the water's edge.
+* Maybe even some floating objects or creatures in the water itself.

+I'm excited to see how these decorations will further enhance the overworld.
+I'm also thinking about adding interactive elements to the water, such as fishing spots or hidden underwater areas.

+The process of adding water tiles and planning decorations has been a lot of fun.
+It's rewarding to see the overworld come to life, tile by tile.
+I'm looking forward to continuing to build and refine the world, adding more details and interactive elements as I go.